spiral/docs/orm/basics.md

 }
 ```

-You can also simply assign time to `time_registered` field, as accessor must automatically handle it using `strtotime` function:
+You can also simply assign the time to a `time_registered` field.
+An accessor must automatically handle it using `strtotime` function:

 ```php
 $user->time_registered = 'next friday 10am';
 ```

-> Attentio, DBAL will convert and fetch all dates using UTC timezone!
+> Attentio, the DBAL will convert and fetch all dates using UTC timezone!

 #### Atomic Number
-Field accessors in ORM may not only provide mocking functionality but declare update behaviours.
-One of such accessors can be very useful to manage numeric values in "atomic" way.
-Let's try to see such accessor in action, first of all we have to declare it in our Record model and update schema after:
+Field accessors in ORM not only provide mocking functionality but declare the update behaviours.
+One of these accessors can be very useful to manage the numeric values in an "atomic" way.
+Let's see this accessor in action.
+First, we have to declare it in our Record model and then update the schema after:

 ```php
 protected $accessors = [